redsnow1992/data/README.md

 # data
-craw data and such anythings
+crawed data and such things